Quantum information with quantum-like bits: Quantum-like bits

 \subsection{Isolated system}

-Let us consider two classical many-body systems with pairwise interactions between the elementary constituents.
-Those systems can be mapped onto two graphs $G_1$ and $G_2$.
-We assume here that both graphs involve the same number of vertices $\Ng$, and we label by $A_1$ and $A_2$ the related adjacency matrices.
-For simplicity we focus here on undirected simple graphs, without loops.
+Let us consider two classical many-body systems with pairwise interactions between the elementary constituents mapped onto two graphs, $G_1$ and $G_2$.
+Here, we assume here that both graphs involve the same number of vertices, $\Ng$, and we label by $A_1$ and $A_2$ the related adjacency matrices.
+Also, we consider at this stage undirected simple graphs, without loops (while in the paper we will discuss graph transformations that break these symmetries).
 The adjacency matrix for this class of graphs is symmetric with entries either $0$ or $1$ and null diagonal.
 Additionally, we assume an isotropic structure for all two-body interactions, such that the valence of the graphs is constant and equal to $k$. \cite{diestel2017} In particular,

-where $n=1,2$.
-We highlight that, as proven in recent work, \cite{scholes2023,product} the present formalism is robust even in the presence of disorder in the network, which may violate the condition of exact regularity.
-Consequently, the theory discussed in the paper is also applicable to quasi-regular resources, provided analytical results on matrix algebra are replaced by their more general numerical analogs.
-The direct sum of the two adjacency matrices is